-The political potency of walking through the city – occupying the streets, participating in protest marches – is well documented.
-Far more can be said about this than I could summarise here.
+The political potency of walking through the city – occupying the streets, participating in protest marches – has a long history.
 But these crucial public acts continue to highlight the importance of the freedom and symbolic action that walking through city spaces can offer.

 Of course there are practical walks – to get from A to B – and there are dedicated walks, or ‘wanders’.
 This act of walking for the sake of walking, or wandering, was championed by the psychogeographers, who identified their own particular brand of urban walking, the dérive (drift).
 A journey of unplanned movement throughout the city, the dérive was directed by an instinctive response to place itself.